 Can the city of Brotherly Love also be the city for people who love stargazing?
 Yes, it turns out!

-In this post, we break down the best places for stargazing in Philadelphia, plus other recommendations on space experiences in Philadelphia and when to plan your trip if you want to do some stargazing in Philly.
+In this post, I’ll break down the best places for stargazing in Philadelphia, plus other recommendations on space experiences in Philadelphia and when to plan your trip if you want to do some stargazing in Philly.

 The Best Spots for Stargazing in Philadelphia